12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 When we think of ice cream mooncakes, swensen’s is probably the first name that comes to mind.
 Do you know that they aren’t the sole player in the ice cream mooncake business?

-Check out häagen-dazs’ range of Mid-Autumn delights!
+Check out the range of Mid-Autumn delights at Häagen-Dazs!

 Ice cream mooncakes from Häagen-Dazs, Singapore

 The mooncakes are handcrafted and coated in a layer of dark chocolate.
 This isn’t just another all-sweet-and-nothing-else dessert.
 Nestled within the chocolate and vanilla ice cream is a delightful mango sorbet core.
-To experience a burst of fruity flavor amidst the sweet frozen bliss certainly comes as a nice surprise! ($32+ for 2, $56+ for 4)
+To experience a burst of fruity flavour amidst the sweet frozen bliss certainly comes as a nice surprise! ($32+ for 2, $56+ for 4)

 Häagen-Dazs

-Various outlets
+All outlets

 5. Crystal Jade